ibm-cloud-docs/log-analysis/agent/config_agent_windows_v3.md

 :   Set to an ingestion key that is enabled in the logging instance.

 `params.tags`
 :   You can define a comma separated list of metadata that the agent includes with each log line.

 `params.hostname`
 :   You can include the name of the host.
 This information is included with each log line.

 `log.dirs`
-:   You can configure other directories that you want the agent to monitor for logs.
+:   You can configure directories that you want the agent to monitor for logs.

+    You must specify two backslashes (`\\`) when specifying the directory.
+For example, `C:\\ProgramData\\logs`.
+    {: important}

 `log.include.glob`
 :   You can configure glob patterns to define the types of log files that the agent processes.

     For example:

     Specify `*.log` to process any log with extension `.log`.

     Specify `*.txt` to process any log with extension `.txt`.

 `log.include.regex`
 :   You can configure regex patterns to define the types of log files that the agent processes.